discordjs/Commando/README.md

 - Async inhibitors
 - Async provider loading (loading only guilds that are actually needed)
 - Services
+- Aliases for commands
+- Arguments accessible for types

 ### Commando base features